fox-incubating/default/README.md

 ## TODO

-match completion for new 'set' features
+-  'get' subcommand
-TODO: fox-default for selection chooser / filter thing
+-  use fox-default when using fuzzer / filter (dmenu vs rofi -dmenu, etc.)